ibexa/documentation-developer/docs/guide/config_connector.md

             fit: max
 ```

 You can customize the parameters according to your needs.
 For more information about supported parameters, see the [Unsplash documentation](https://unsplash.com/documentation#dynamically-resizable-images).

-In the Back Office go to **Admin** > **Content Types** and in the **Content** group create a Content Type with the Image Asset Field.
+In the Back Office, go to **Admin** > **Content Types**.
+In the **Content** group, create a Content Type for DAM images, which includes the ImageAsset Field.

 Now, when you use the Embed block in the Page Builder, you should see a DAM Image.

-For more information about blocks customization (defined templates, variations), see [Create custom block](../tutorials/enterprise_beginner/4_create_a_custom_block.md).
+For more information about block customization (defined templates, variations), see [Create custom block](../tutorials/enterprise_beginner/4_create_a_custom_block.md).